 - Tear Jerker: Any time Ernst starts talking about how the Nazis took over Germany, have tissues at the ready.
-The actor, Ludwig Donath, was Jewish and had to leave Germany then his native Austria ahead of the Nazis, making it even worse.
-He knew all this firsthand.
+The actor, Ludwig Donath, was Jewish and had to leave Germany and later his native Austria ahead of the Nazis, making it even worse.
+He experienced all this firsthand.

 - Values Resonance:

-- A lot of the tactics Peter uses (claiming that everyone who opposes him is a communist, framing his virulent racism as "just a different set of opinions" (without bringing up what those opinions are), framing the unpopularity of their ideas as proof both that they're the real marginalized minority and that the people pushing back against them are the real bigots, etc.) are being adopted by the "alt-right" Neo-Nazi movement in The New '10s.
+- A lot of the tactics Peter uses (claiming that everyone who opposes him is a communist, framing his virulent racism as "just a different set of opinions" (without bringing up what those opinions are), presenting the unpopularity of his ideas as simultaneous proof both that they're the real marginalized minority and that the people pushing back against them are the real bigots, etc.) are being used to some degree of success by various bigoted hate groups in The New '10s.

-- Peter being ordered by his "handler" or "recruiter" to kill the one person in the world he loves in the guise of removing softness is not only reminiscent of the recruiting tactic of giving the totally-radicalized organizational member a mission, but of the frequent demand by far-right organizations that their members must burn bridges and cut out positive relationships in their lives (if not usually with outright murder) so as to cement their hold on these recruits and remove places they may go to escape if they do try to get out.
+- Peter being ordered by his "handler" or "recruiter" to kill the one person in the world he loves in the guise of removing softness is not only reminiscent of the recruiting tactic of giving the totally-radicalized organizational member a mission, but of the frequent demand by extremist organizations that their members must burn bridges and cut positive relationships out of their lives (if not usually with outright murder) so as to cement their hold on these recruits and remove places they may go to escape if they do try to get out.

 YMMV / The Twilight Zone S 4 E 106 Hes Alive